EoinGeo/Jaeira/People/Jaerian Pantheon/Gods/Aeloria.md

 **7. Remembrance and Lessons:** Aeloria advocated for the establishment of monuments and memorials to honor the fallen and remind future generations of the costs of unchecked conflict.
 She encouraged mortals and deities alike to learn from the past, preserving the lessons of the war as a testament to the importance of balance and cooperation.

-In the wake of the Second War of the Gods, Aeloria's actions showcased her deep commitment to not only restoring the physical world but also nurturing the spirits of those affected.
+In the wake of the [[Second War of the Gods]], Aeloria's actions showcased her deep commitment to not only restoring the physical world but also nurturing the spirits of those affected.
 Her efforts to heal, guide, and inspire contributed to the universe's recovery and served as a guiding light for mortals and deities seeking a better path forward.